Class of 2026:

 Who should apply to IB?

-The IB attracts highly motivated students, stimulated as much by the learning process as the results.
-The IB is for committed, hardworking students with good study skills.
+The IB attracts highly motivated students who love learning and are self-motivated.
+The IB is for committed, caring and open-minded students with strong learning skills and work habits.
 Those seeking the ultimate high school learning experience based on inquiry, critical thinking, and international-mindedness, as well as a diploma representing superior university preparation, will want to enroll in the IB.

 Why do IB?